-Medical Coding Systems
+Summary of Medical Coding Systems

-Given that all healthcare system in the world ultimately need to have a billing component, the concept of data categorization is essential.
 To make concepts more difficult - none of these systems are static.
 When COVID-19 reared its face, a diagnosis code for it did not explicitly exist, and a few coding systems needed to release emergency updates so that patients could even be formally diagnosed with it from a billing perspective.

-This leads us to the question well cover today - What are common coding systems in the medical domain?
 Given that the USA has both the largest economy in the world and simultaneously the largest healthcare system in the world as a function of GDP, it goes without saying that most of these systems are created, managed, or heavily influenced by the United States.

 Diagnosis Codes